learn-co-curriculum/dsc-scrubbing-and-cleaning-data/README.md

 ## Objectives

-In this lesson, we will learn:
+You will be able to:

 * Cast columns to the appropriate data types
 * Identify and deal with null values appropriately